What Does Heroin Do to You?

 - Gauntness: Heroin use can cause rapid weight loss, which can often show on your face.

-- Bluish tint to skin: This can occur because heroin lowers your heart rate and blood pressure.
+- Bluish tint to skin: Heroin lowers your heart rate and blood pressure.

 - Scarring or scabs: Like many other opioids, heroin causes itchiness, which can cause you to scratch or pick at your face.